 On-page SEO, also called on-site SEO, is the process of optimizing web pages so that they rank higher in search engines for specific keywords, which increases organic traffic.
 It means making sure that a page’s title tags, headings, content, and search intent are all in line with a certain set of keywords.

-Technical SEO vs. SEO on the page
+Technical SEO vs. On-Page SEO

 Some SEOs use the terms technical SEO and on-page SEO interchangeably.
 But I’d rather keep them apart.
 In my opinion, technical SEO includes things like page speed and site speed, duplicate content, site structure, crawling, and indexing.
 In other words, technical optimization looks at your whole website, while on-page optimization looks at certain URLs.